dzikoysk/reposilite/reposilite-site-next/data/guides/developers/kotlin.md

 ### General

-* Semicolons are optional in Kotlin, so we don't use them in Reposilite
 * Forget about primitive types, those are handled automatically under the hood whenever possible
+* Semicolons are optional in Kotlin and we don't use them in Reposilite
-* Declarations are reversed,
-  so the name of property is first and then comes its type, e.g. `surname: String`.
+* Declarations are in reversed order, so the name of property is first and then comes its type, e.g. `surname: String`.
   That's because in most cases, type is optional and you don't have to declare it explicitly.